-It’s a course I work on and each month, we highlight a new topic to help you learn a new language through passion-driven learning.
-In the month of February, we’re all about habits.
-You can learn more, get a feel for our teaching style, and download our free PDF here:
+What is Language Conqueror?
+It’s a course I work on with a monthly Quest focused on passion-driven learning.
+You can learn more, get a feel for my teaching style, and download our free PDF here: Get the Free PDF

-And if that’s not enough, you can also get a feel for our teaching style with Snack-Sized Language!
+And if that’s not enough, you can also get a feel for my teaching style with Snack-Sized Language!

 You can subscribe to the podcast on your preferred podcast platform.